California's School Libraries Make a DifferenceThis information shows the correlation between a strong school library program and student achievement.

 Greater Staffing = Stronger Impact

-Our research shows that the strongest relationship between school libraries and STAR test scores occurs at the high school level, which has, as a percentage, over 3 ½ times more fully-staffed libraries (a full-time teacher librarian and a full time clerk) than the middle schools, and over 25 times more fully staffed libraries than the elementary schools.
+Our research shows that the strongest relationship between school libraries and academic achievement occurs at the high school level, which has, as a percentage, over 3 ½ times more fully-staffed libraries (a full-time teacher librarian and a full time clerk) than the middle schools, and over 25 times more fully staffed libraries than the elementary schools.

-The school library program is a better predictor of scores on the high school English Language Arts STAR test than other school variables such as teacher experience and teacher salary.
+The school library program is a better predictor of academic achievement on the high school English Language Arts assessment than other school variables such as teacher experience and teacher salary.
 On the U.S. History test, the library program is a better predictor of scores than both school variables and community variables, including parent education, poverty, ethnicity, and percentage of English language learners.

-Nearly every element of a high school library program positively correlates with STAR test scores, including all of the elements listed above, as well as
+Nearly every element of a high school library program positively correlates with academic achievement, including all of the elements listed above, as well as

 - Teacher librarian staffing levels